2298-Software/Mambo/README.md

 MamboFlow is a configuration-driven framework for Apache Spark that makes it easy to develop Spark-based data processing pipelines.

-MamboFlow is simply a pre-made Spark application that implements many of the tasks commonly found in ETL pipelines.
-In many cases, MamboFlow allows large pipelines to be developed on Spark with no coding required.
-When custom code is needed, there are pluggable points in MamboFlow for core functionality to be extended.
-MamboFlow works in batch and streaming modes.
+Mambo is simply a pre-made Spark application that implements many of the tasks commonly found in ETL pipelines.
+In many cases, Mambo allows large pipelines to be developed on Spark with no coding required.
+When custom code is needed, there are pluggable points in Mambo for core functionality to be extended.
+Mambo works in batch and streaming modes.

-Some examples of what you can easily do with MamboFlow:
+Some examples of what you can easily do with Mambo:
 - Run a graph of Spark SQL queries, all in the memory of a single Spark job
 - Stream in event data from Apache Kafka, join to reference data, and write to Apache Kudu
 - Read in from an RDBMS table and write to Apache Parquet files on HDFS